-Despite having been absorbed into Perth's urban sprawl, Fremantle, popularly known as 'Freo', retains its own strong identity and is a popular destination for day-trippers from Perth.
+Despite having been absorbed into Perth's urban sprawl, Fremantle, affectionately known as 'Freo', retains its own strong identity and is a popular destination for day-trippers from Perth.
 Its harbour was built in 1903 by CY O'Connor, who also constructed the Goldfields pipeline before killing himself on a beach near Fremantle.
 A bronze statue in CY O'Connor's honour stands in front of the Fremantle Port Authority.
-The harbour has been substantially revamped in recent years and is now filled with outdoor bars and restaurants and has a laid-back, arty character.
-In 1987 the port was the site of Australia's unsuccessful defence of the America's Cup yachting trophy.
+The harbour of Fremantle, which is still functionally a separate city rather than part of Perth, has been substantially revamped in recent years and is now filled with outdoor bars and restaurants and has a laid-back, arty character.
+Freo is a creative, interesting, little port city which has retained a distinct character, and has considerable allure for visitors.